wonsunahn/CS1632_Summer2020/exercises/3/README.md

    Selenium Grid which can run the test cases in parallel.
 This can allow you to utilize a server farm to finish your testing very quickly, although we will not explore this option today.

-You may optionally try now opening your own Selenium IDE project file and exporting your test suite.
-You will have to export your JUnit test to the file RedditCatsTest.java like I did, or you may have to modify TestRunner.java so that it runs your test class.

 ## Submission